cerenodeng/contest-boost/README.md

 Contest Boost is an open source contest management system.
 I am builing this.
 Stay tuned.

+No AI.
+All code is developed by human.

 ### Getting Started

 Run the development server: